 What are the challenges?

-– To promote healthy living and reduce NCDs in Latin America and the Caribbean through research, advocacy, public awareness and education.
+– Promote healthy living and reduce NCDs in Latin America and the Caribbean through research, advocacy, public awareness and education.

 – Increase awareness in countries of the urgency of dealing with this pandemic which consumes a large part of health budgets and undermines sustainable development, becoming an issue of social equity.

-– To make NCDs a priority investment for health and development, promoting funding models that support cost-effective national responses to NCDs.
+– Make NCDs a priority investment for health and development, promoting funding models that support cost-effective national responses to NCDs.

 Rising to the challenge

 – Create awareness, inform and educate political decision-makers, the media and the public about people’s right to health and to useful, clear and understandable information about what they consume including food and beverages, tobacco and alcohol products.